 Caffeine applied topically improves circulation and plumps up the skin, diminishing the appearance of the circles.
 It also works to bring puffiness down, so this diy caffeine eye serum going to be your new early-morning best friend!
 (Besides actual coffee, maybe.)

-How to Make DIY Caffeine Eye Serum
+How to Make Coffee-Infused Caffeine Eye Serum

 - The first step is the longest: infuse some sweet almond oil with with ground coffee.
 Add 1/2 cup ground coffee to a jar, then just enough sweet almond oil to cover the coffee grounds.
 Close the jar tightly and let it sit in your cupboard for 4 or 5 days to infuse.